ekreative/redmine-login/README.md

 If you want to use a custom user class then its very easy!
 Just override the parameter `ekreative_redmine_login.user.class` with the name of your own class that extends `RedmineUser`.

+`RedmineUser` contains all the attotations for use with Doctrine, so its super simple to store users in the database.

 ### Api Doc

 If you want the api doc to be listed then use [NelmioApiDocBundle](https://github.com/nelmio/NelmioApiDocBundle/blob/master/Resources/doc/index.md)